dafny-lang/dafny/docs/DafnyRef/Expressions.md

   )
   { Attribute }
 ````

+A Right-Hand-Side expression is an expression-like construct that may have
+side-effects.
+Consequently such expressions
+ can only be used within certain statements
+within methods, and not as general expressions or within functions or specifications.

 An ``Rhs`` is either array allocation, an object allocation,
 an expression, or a havoc right-hand-side, optionally followed